Could your height impact the length of your pregnancy? Science thinks so

 Could the length of your legs determine how long your pregnancy lasts?

-Scientists certainly seem to think so.
+Some scientists certainly seem to think so.

 In fact, researchers believe that the shorter a pregnant woman is, the shorter her pregnancy will be.

-A study published in the Journal of Obstetrics and Gynaecology found that there could indeed be a correlation between height and gestational length of a pregnancy.
+A study published in the Journal of Obstetrics and Gynaecology found that there could indeed be a correlation between height and the gestational length of a pregnancy.